 Teeth become crooked, shifted, and misaligned for a number of different reasons.
-Discover the different types of malocclusions – the medical term for misalignment of teeth and bite – and learn about how our orthodontist at Reddick Orthodontics corrects these problems.
+Discover the different types of malocclusions – the medical term for misalignment of teeth and bite – and learn about how our orthodontist at Melbourne Orthodontics corrects these problems.

 The Different Types of Malocclusion

 There are many different types of malocclusions.
 The following are the most common types of malocclusions that orthodontists encounter:

 - Anterior crossbite – commonly called an underbite

 - Spacing issues